 - Food: Once your baby starts eating solid food, they do run the risk of developing a food allergy.
 But don’t fret.
 According to WebMD, only about 5% of children have a proven reaction to a food.
 Common reactions include dairy, nuts, eggs, and shellfish.
 So, if you are part of the 90% of U.S. families that enjoy ice cream and your child breaks out in hives or other symptoms, get them to emergency care and inform their doctor.

 - Insects: Another allergy that you cannot necessarily prevent, some children may be allergic to bees or other insect bites.
 If your child has a negative reaction to an insect, get them to medical care.
-Once you talk to their doctor, you might be advised to carry an EpiPen in the event of another bite or sting.
+Once you talk to their doctor which he has too to any Medical Negligence Solicitors, you might be advised to carry an EpiPen in the event of another bite or sting.

 If you are worried that your child has an allergy of some sort, talk to your doctor about prevention and care.
 They will give you specific medications or remedies to keep your child symptom free.
 You may also find that your child outgrows their allergy as they age, so ask their doctor about how to test for this.